telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 ### __Blazor Report Viewer__

-The [Blazor Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview%})is a Blazor wrapper of the __HTML5 Viewer__.
+The [Blazor Report Viewer control]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview%}) is a Blazor wrapper of the __HTML5 Viewer__.
 It works in the same way as the pure HTML5 Report Viewer and requires jQuery.
 It exposes identical __client-side reportSource__ through the model `ReportSourceOptions`:

 ````CSHTML
 <ReportViewer ViewerId="rv1"